SynBioDex/pySBOL3/docs/installation.rst

-pySBOL3 is a pure `Python <https://www.python.org>`_ package and is available on any platform that supports Python 3.  pySBOL3 requires Python 3.6 or higher, and can be installed using using `pip
+pySBOL3 is a pure `Python <https://www.python.org>`_ package and is available on any platform that supports Python 3.  pySBOL3 requires Python version 3.7 or higher, and can be installed using using `pip
 <https://pypi.org/project/pip/>`_

 .. note:: Python 2 is not supported.